Process v2.4.3

 Below is the v2.4.3 specification of a manuscript-enhancement pipeline I built, ran end-to-end on my own novel-in-progress, and walked away from.
 Twenty-one named agents, nine phases, schema-validated artifacts, hash-pinned plan invalidation, cycle-tiered thresholds, escalation packets, override format.
 Implementation lives at github.com/RobThePCGuy/KaizenRW (private).
 A patent application covering this approach was filed and is not being pursued.

 The pipeline works.
 End-to-end runs produced clean, polished prose.
 Too polished.
-The output is good in the way an article is good, not in the way a novel is good.
+The output reads with the polish of an article.
+Novels need a rougher texture.
 It is too polished to feel like mine.
 That is the actual problem.
-AI succeeded at generation, well enough that the result stopped being recognizable as the author's.
-A pipeline that rewrites prose normalizes prose, and normalized prose is no longer the writer's.
+AI succeeded at generation.
+The result read as the system's prose, with the author's voice scrubbed out.
+A pipeline that rewrites prose normalizes prose, and normalized prose belongs to the pipeline.

 Raw text: praxis.txt.